Skip to main content

 Official example What differs Why it matters

-San Diego County Homeowners’ Exemption San Diego lets owners file by email, mail, or in person and lists a direct help line at 1-619-236-3771.
+San Diego homeowners San Diego says the homeowners’ exemption saves about $70 and can be filed with the Assessor.
+The county also lists a direct help line at 1-619-236-3771.
 If you need fast filing help, your county may be easier to work with than you expect.

-Sacramento County Homeowners’ Exemption guidance Sacramento says title changes can automatically terminate the exemption and that a parent who moved permanently to assisted living does not keep it.
+Sacramento homeowners Sacramento says moving, renting, permanent assisted-living relocation, or using the home as a secondary home can end the exemption.
 This is a common caregiver problem after estate planning, trust work, or a health move.

-San Francisco parcel-tax exemptions In FY 2025-26, some SFUSD parcel taxes had senior exemptions, but the City College parcel tax and the Bay Restoration Authority charge did not.
+San Francisco parcel taxes In FY 2025-26, some local parcel taxes had senior exemptions, while other charges did not.
 One line item may be removable while another stays on the bill.

 Local resources